Our Lady of Lourdes Parish Church, San Ġwann: Elevation to Parish Church

 As the number of residents in the locality increased, there was a growing demand for the area to be established as a parish.
 The church authorities responded positively to this request on September 12, 1965.
 Mons.
 Michael Gonzi announced in a pastoral letter that the locality, then known as Imsieraħ and now called San Ġwann, would be designated as a new parish under the patronage of Our Lady of Lourdes.
 The official inauguration of the parish took place on September 21, 1965, with Friar Leopold Tabone OFM Cap. appointed as the first parish priest.

-In his pastoral letter, Archbishop Gonzi outlined the establishment of the new parish:"We have done everything that, according to the Law of the Church should be done in this case and today, with this Pastoral Letter we declare that from the 21st of September we are in, the church under the title of Our Lady of Lourdes in Msieraħ, it has the name and all the rights of a parish with a territory taken from the parishes of Birkirkara, San Ġiljan and Gzira, according to the plan found in Archbishop's Curia...
-With this same Decree, we entrust this new Parish to the hands of the Minor Capuchin Friars of the Maltese Province and from among them We nominate one as Parish priest of this parish."